victormartins/dotfiles/atom/packages/seti-ui/README.md

 -----

 ## Bugs
-If you find a bug, please do [add a bug](https://github.com/jesseweed/seti-ui/issues).
+If you find a bug, please do [add a bug report](https://github.com/jesseweed/seti-ui/issues).
 However, first make sure it is for Seti UI in Atom.
-I only support the Atom versions, please check the links above to report a bug on another platforms.
+I only support the Atom versions, please check the links above to report a bug on another platform.

 ##### Seti 1.0 has been optimized to work with Atom 1.6 and above:
 ###### Including the 1.7 beta